L'Équipe, first in sport, first in surveillance

 Surprise, despite my refusal of tracking, I am being tracked by several third parties:

-- Google : you can't escape the giant of Mountain View.
-L'Équipe here calls several services Firebase, Google's toolbox for developers, including Crashlytics (crash reports) and Remote Config (allows L'Équipe to personalize its application without having to update).
+• Google : you can't escape the Mountain View giant.
+L'Équipe calls several Firebase services here, Google's toolbox for developers, including Crashlytics (crash reports) and Remote Config (which lets L'Équipe personalize its application without publishing an update).

-- Facebook : You can't escape the giant of Menlo Park either.
-L'Équipe calls Facebook's developer toolkit, Facebook then tracks your activities, each article read being tracked.
+• Facebook : you can't escape the Menlo Park giant either.
+L'Équipe calls Facebook's developer toolkit, and Facebook then tracks your every move, logging each article you read.

-- Amazon : yes, L'Équipe achieves the feat of leaking your personal data to 3 out of 4 GAFAs, even if you are a subscriber!
-The team uses Amazon Transparent Ad Marketplace, Amazon's header bidding solution (programmatic advertising monetization).
-Problem: I am a subscriber and therefore I do not have advertising, so I have already refused advertising tracking.
+• Amazon : yes, L'Équipe pulls off the feat of leaking your personal data to 3 of the 4 GAFA companies, even if you are a subscriber!
+L'Équipe uses Amazon Transparent Ad Marketplace, Amazon's header bidding solution (programmatic advertising monetization).
+Problem: I am a subscriber, so I do not see ads, and I had already refused advertising tracking.

-- AT Internet : Bordeaux analytics solution, which thus recovers all my navigation.
+• AT Internet : a Bordeaux-based analytics solution, which therefore receives all my browsing activity.

 I refused tracking, but L'Équipe considers that I accept the tracking of 512 companies

-Having just installed L'Équipe and refused tracking, I consult a few articles and observe the new requests sent by L'Équipe:
+Having just installed L'Équipe and refused tracking, I read a few articles and watch the new requests L'Équipe sends:

 The list of trackers is growing, new companies are tracking me:

-- Weborama : French Data Marketing company, Weborama enriches and sells your profile.
-Weborama also offers tools for advertisers and agencies such as a Data Management Platform (allowing users to be segmented and then being able to retarget them) and an adserver (allowing advertising campaigns to be distributed and their effectiveness to be measured).
+• Weborama : a French data marketing company.
+Weborama enriches and sells your profile.
+It also offers tools for advertisers and agencies, such as a Data Management Platform (to segment users and then retarget them) and an ad server (to distribute ad campaigns and measure their effectiveness).

-- SAP : via Gygia, acquired by SAP in 2017.
-SAP is a CRM giant (competitor of Salesforce) which, thanks to Gigya, offers a "Customer Data Platform", in order to profile you, track all your interactions and better retarget you.
+• SAP : via Gigya, acquired by SAP in 2017.
+SAP is a CRM giant (and Salesforce competitor) which, thanks to Gigya, offers a "Customer Data Platform" designed to profile you, track all your interactions and retarget you more effectively.

-- Dailymotion : L'Équipe's video player, Dailymotion, has certainly lost the match against YouTube for a long time (and continues to sink since its acquisition by Bolloré), this does not prevent it from selling its white label player to the media, and from monitoring you in order to fuel its advertising business.
+• Dailymotion : L'Équipe's video player.
+Dailymotion may have lost the match against YouTube long ago (and continued to decline after its acquisition by Bolloré), but that does not stop it from selling its white-label player to media companies and tracking you to feed its advertising business.

 Let's look in detail at the information sent to Didomi, the French consent management platform of L'Équipe (via the domain api.privacy-center.org):

-Didomi follows the IAB Transparency & Consent Framework, which should allow all parties in the digital advertising chain to ensure compliance with the GDPR and the ePrivacy Directive, in the words of the IAB (the lobby of adtech companies).
-Let's look at what Ditomi stores following my refusal of consent:
+Didomi follows the IAB Transparency & Consent Framework, which is supposed to allow all parties in the digital advertising chain to ensure compliance with the GDPR and the ePrivacy Directive, in the IAB's words (the adtech lobby).
+Let's look at what Didomi stores after my refusal of consent:

 How is it that L’Équipe allows these 512 companies to track me when I refused tracking?